Is It Possible to Trim Your Waist in a Week?

 - Alcohol abuse

-Dinner is the meal that’s usually responsible for fattening you up and the effects can be noticeable, especially in the waist.
+Dinner is the meal that’s usually responsible for fattening you up (if you eat too much food with a high saturated fat content) and the effects can be noticeable, especially in the waist.
 Fortunately, your abdomen is where you’ll notice the difference first when you change how you eat dinner: eating less and eating earlier.

 Some people complain that it’s too hard to have an early dinnertime.
 Instead, you should find a way to enjoy a midafternoon snack and eat something very light in the evening.